Tables on monitoring data on aviation safety in Finland | Traficom

 GREEN

-Q1-Q4/2024: general and recreational aviation involved in 18 cases (18 in Finland).
-The number was in line with the average.
+2025: general and recreational aviation involved in 6 cases (18 in Finland).
+The number was below average.

 SPI 2.3: The number of collisions and near misses (MAC/AIRPROX)Air navigation services: